Elaeus: History

 Hoplites on a globular aryballos from Elaeus.

-The most important cities of the Chersonese were Lysimachia, Pactya, Gallipoli, Alokopennesos, Sestos, Madytos and Elaeus.
+The most important cities of the Chersonese were Lysimachia, Pactya, Gallipoli, Alopekonnesos, Sestos, Madytos and Elaeus.
 The peninsula was renowned for its wheat.
 It also profited from its strategic location on the main trade route between Europe and Asia, as well as the possibility of controlling shipping to Crimea.
 For these reasons, Elaeus later received colonists from Athens, who built fortifications there.

 According to Plutarch, the city was founded by an Ephesian who was called Hegesistratus, after he consulted the oracle at Delphi.

 The last resting place of the mythological hero Protesilaus was said to be at Elaeus, near a steep coastal cliff.
 According to Homer’s Iliad, Protesilaus was the first Greek to set foot on land during the Trojan War, for which - according to the will of the gods - he was also the first to die.
 His tomb at Elaeus lay on the European coast opposite Troy, and became a destination for pilgrimages by members of the cult of Protesilaus.
 Later, the temple housed votive offerings, and was surrounded by a settlement.
 In antiquity, the location was variously under Athenian, Persian, Spartan and later Macedonian control.

 During the second Persian invasion of Greece (480 - 479 BCE), the Persian headquarters was temporarily located at Elaeus.
 Under Persian occupation, the governor Artayctes desecrated the sacred grove of Protesilaus.
 For this, he was captured and crucified in 479 BCE by the Athenian general Xanthippos, the father of Pericles.